lzf-tech/aboutme/README.md

 # aboutme
-Work at Jinan University, teaching Computer Science and Cybersecurity
+Work at University of Jinan, teaching Computer Science and Cybersecurity